Silver 'n Percussion

-Silver 'n Percussion is an album by jazz pianist Horace Silver released on the Blue Note label in 1977.
+Silver 'n Percussion is an album by jazz pianist Horace Silver.
+It was released on the Blue Note label in 1977.

 Reception

-The Allmusic review by Michael G. Nastos awarded the album 3 stars and states: "Silver's best work came prior to this recording, but this may be his best work of the 1970s.
+The AllMusic review by Michael G. Nastos stated: "Silver's best work came prior to this recording, but this may be his best work of the 1970s.
 Even though it's a little short, at under 40 minutes, it's nonetheless recommended and, perhaps for the leader, worth a revisit."